KHOmega/KH-PC-and-Linux-Setup/linux-setup.md

    - If you get a box asking you if you would like to overwrite any data, select `Yes`

 - Step 4: Rename `EPIC` to `EPIC.bak`
+    - Note: Cutscenes will *not* work due to WINE not having the proprietary media files necessary to play cutscenes, and will crash the game.
+This allows you to continue playing the game with minimal crashes, but FMV cutscenes will not play!

 This is what your game installation folder should now look like: